-The Company has been successful to date in obtaining sufficient quantities of the ingredients used in the production of its beers, hard ciders and flavored malt beverages.
+The Company has been successful to date in obtaining sufficient quantities of the ingredients used in the production of its beers and hard ciders.
 These ingredients include:

 Malt.
 The two-row varieties of barley used in the Company's malt are mainly grown in the United States and Canada.
-The 2013 barley crop, which supported most 2014 malt needs, was consistent with historical long term averages in terms of both quality and quantity as acreage declines were offset by above average yields.
-The 2014 barley crop, which will support 2015 malt needs, was well below historical long term averages in terms of both quality and quantity, due primarily to weather events in key barley growing areas.
-The 2013 barley crop prices and 2014 barley crop prices booked early in the calendar year were at prices comparable to historical long term averages.
-The 2014 crop prices booked late in the calendar year increased considerably and were well above historical long term averages.
-Due to the quality of the 2014 crop, it is possible that beer yields will decline slightly, as the Company modifies its brewing processes to ensure that quality wort is produced.
-The Company purchased most of the malt used in the production of its beer from one major supplier during 2014.
-The Company currently has a multi-year contract with one supplier, but also believes that there are other malt vendors available that are capable of supplying its needs.
+The 2014 North American barley crop, which supported most 2015 malt needs, was well below historical long term averages with regards to both quality and quantity, driven by acreage declines and adverse weather events in key barley growing areas.
+The 2015 North American barley crop, which will support 2016 malt needs, was generally consistent with historical long term averages with regards to both quality and quantity, though quality from key areas in Canada was highly variable and below long term averages.
+The 2014 barley crop prices booked early in the calendar year were at prices comparable to historical long term averages.
+The 2014 crop prices booked late in the calendar year, as the impact of the weather events became clear, were well above historical long-term averages.
+The 2015 barley crop prices are consistent with historic long-term averages.
+There has been a long-term trend of declining acres and production in North America against relatively stable malt demand.
+The Company purchased most of the malt used in the production of its beer from two suppliers during 2015.
+The Company currently has a multi-year contract with one of its suppliers and a 1 year agreement with the other supplier.
+The Company also believes that there are other malt suppliers available that are capable of supplying its needs.

 Hops.
-The Company uses Noble hops varieties for most of its Samuel Adams beers and also uses hops grown in the United States, England and New Zealand.
+The Company uses Noble hop varieties for many of its Samuel Adams beers and also uses hops grown in the United States, England and New Zealand.
 Noble hops are grown in several specific areas recognized for growing hops with superior taste and aroma properties.
-These include Hallertau-Hallertauer, Tettnanger, Hersbruck-Hersbrucker and Spalt-Spalter from Germany and Saaz-Saazer from the Czech Republic.
-The United States hops, namely Cascade, Simcoe, Centennial, Chinook, Citra, Amarillo and Ahtanum, are used in certain of the Company's ales and lagers.
-Traditional English hops, namely, East Kent Goldings and English Fuggles, are used in certain of the Company's ales.
+These include Hallertau-Hallertauer, Tettnang-Tettnanger, Hersbrucker and Spalt-Spalter from Germany and Saaz from the Czech Republic.
+The United States hops, grown primarily in the Pacific Northwest, namely Cascade, Simcoe, Centennial, Chinook, Citra, Amarillo and Mosaic are used in certain of the Company's ales and lagers, as are the Southern Hemisphere hop varieties, Galaxy and Nelson Sauvin.
+Traditional English hops, namely, East Kent Goldings and Fuggles, are also used in certain of the Company's ales.
 Other hop sources and varieties are also tested and used from time to time.
-The Company enters into purchase commitments with seven hops dealers based on the Company's projected future volumes and brewing needs.
-The dealers either have the hops that are committed or will contract with farmers to meet the Company's needs.
-The contracts with the hop dealers are denominated in Euros for the German hops, in Pounds Sterling for the English hops and in US Dollars for United States hops.
-The Company does not currently hedge its forward currency commitments.
-The United States hops crop harvested in 2014 was consistent with historical long term averages in terms of both quality and quantity for most hop varieties.
-The European hops crop harvested in 2014 was consistent with historical long term averages in terms of both quality and quantity.
-The Company expects to realize full delivery on United States and European hops contracts.
-The Company attempts to maintain up to a two-year supply of essential hops varieties on-hand in order to limit the risk of an unexpected reduction in supply.
-The Company stores its hops in multiple cold storage warehouses to minimize the impact of a catastrophe at a single site.

-The demand for hops grown in the United States has risen, due to the success and proliferation of craft brewers and the popularity of beer styles that include hops grown in the United States.
-Certain United States hops are in tight supply and prices have risen for both spot purchases and forward contract pricing, accordingly.
+The European hop crop harvested in 2015 was well below historical long term averages with regards to both quality and quantity due to warmer than normal temperatures and insufficient precipitation.
+The United States hop crop harvested in 2015 was consistent with historical long term averages with regards to quality, with an increase in overall quantity driven by expansion of planted acres in recent years.
+However, the demand for certain hops grown in the United States has risen dramatically due to the success and proliferation of craft brewers and the popularity of beer styles that include hop varieties grown in the United States, with the result that certain United States hops are now in tight supply and prices have risen for both spot purchases and forward contract pricing, accordingly.